-- Factor 1: The FAA promotes the open exchange of safety information to continuously improve aviation safety and enables users to perform integrated queries across multiple databases. - Factor 2: FAA is working in partnership with the aviation community focused on a data-driven, proactive approach to aid in the identification of systemic risks, the development of mitigation strategies, and the monitoring of the effectiveness of implemented actions.
+- Factor 1: The FAA promotes the open exchange of safety information to continuously improve aviation safety and enable users to perform integrated queries across multiple databases.
+However, the broad range of operation types and scenarios in both commercial and general aviation will necessitate a variety of expertise, media, reporting channels, and outreach methods. - Factor 2: FAA is working in partnership with the aviation community to use a data-driven, proactive approach to aid in identifying systemic risks, developing mitigation strategies, and monitoring effectiveness of implemented actions.